vrpperez7/Mod-3-Project/README.md

 **Marketing Director's** concerns: </br>
 - Early campaigns say discount packages drive up attendance of price-sensitive guests.

-# So Let's Approach Our Scenario!
+# So Let's Approach The Scenario!

 ## The Database and Schema: